fileames/fileames.github.io/notes/Distributed Systems/_posts/2021-03-04-lecture-notes.md

 **Q:** How do we avoid discarding results from slow servers?
 **A:** Replicate the servers.
 Send requests to multiple replicas, and use the first response.

+## Lecture 3: GFS
+Storage is hard.
+Why?
+- High performance -> Shard data across servers
+- Many servers -> Constant faults, crash once a year 1000 machines -> 3 failures a day
+- Fault tolerance -> Replication
+- Replication -> Inconsistencies
+- Strong consistency -> Lower performance

+Ideal Consistency: Behave as a single machine.
+This is hard because of concurrency and failures.

+**GFS**
+Non-standard for that time:
+- One master (Why have single point of failure?)
+- Can have inconsistencies.

+GFS has to be:
+- Big: Large data set
+- Fast: Automatic sharding
+- Global: All apps see the same file system
+- Fault tolerant: Automatic

+**Design**
+Master stores changes on logs then responds to clients.
+This way if master fails in between client does not see strange results.